Keswick, Cumbria: Landmarks

 Keswick is the home of the Theatre by the Lake, opened in 1999.
 The theatre serves a dual purpose as the permanent home of a professional repertory company and a venue for visiting performers and festivals.
 It replaced the Century Theatre or "Blue Box", which had spent 25 years in semi-retirement on a permanent lakeside site in Keswick, after a career of similar length as a mobile theatre.
 The Alhambra cinema in St John Street, opened in 1913, is one of the oldest continuously functioning cinemas in the country; it is equipped with digital technology and satellite receiving equipment to allow the live screening of plays, operas and ballet from the National Theatre, Royal Opera House and other venues.

 The town is the site of the Derwent Pencil Museum.
 One of the exhibits is what is claimed to be the world's largest coloured pencil.
 Fitz Park, on the bank of the River Greta, is home to the Keswick Museum and Art Gallery, a Victorian museum which features the Musical Stones of Skiddaw, Southey manuscripts, and a collection of sculptures and paintings of regional and wider importance, including works by Epstein, John Opie, Richard Westall and others.
 After extensive restoration and enlargement the museum reopened in 2014.
 In 2001 the cricket ground in Fitz Park was named the most beautiful in England by Wisden Cricket Monthly.

 Greta Hall (see Lake Poets, below), is a Grade I listed building.
 The home of Coleridge in 1800–04 and Southey from 1803 until 1843, it later became part of Keswick School and is now in private ownership, partly divided into holiday flats.
 The three-storey house dates to the late 18th century and features a flush-panelled central double door with Gothic top panels and Venetian windows.
 A carved oak fireplace inside is dated to 1684.
 The Moot Hall is a prominent Grade II* listed building situated at the southern end of Main Street.
 It was built in 1571 and rebuilt in 1695, and the current building dates to 1813.
 It is built of lime-washed stone and slate walling, and has a square tower on the north end with a round-arched doorway and a double flight of exterior steps.
 At the top of the tower is what the Keswick Tourist Information Board describes as an "unusual one-handed clock".
 Formerly an assembly building, The Moot Hall contains a tourist information centre on the ground floor, with an art gallery on the floor above.

-The prominent social thinker and art critic John Ruskin, who had many associations with Keswick, once said that the town was a place almost too beautiful to live in.
-In October 1900, mainly through the efforts of Rawnsley, a simple memorial of Borrowdale slate was erected to Ruskin at Friars' Crag.
-The monument is a now a Grade II listed structure.
+The prominent social thinker and art critic John Ruskin, who had links to Keswick, is commemorated by a memorial at Friars' Crag.
+Erected in 1900 on Rawnsley's initiative, it is a Grade II listed structure.